Floquet M\"obius topological insulators: Introduction

-In this work, we apply time-periodic drivings to an experimentally realized two-dimensional (2D) M\"obius topological insulator model \cite{MTI10,MTI11} and obtain intriguing gapped and gapless M\"obius topological phases of Floquet origin.
+In this work, we apply time-periodic drivings to an experimentally realized two-dimensional (2D) M\"obius insulator model \cite{MTI10,MTI11} and obtain intriguing gapped and gapless M\"obius topological phases of Floquet origin.
 Our findings reveal that the collaboration of chiral symmetry and $\mathbb{Z}_{2}$-PTS could bring about two types of M\"obius edge bands, with one of them having no equilibrium analogs.
 The rest of this paper is organized as follows.
-In Sec.~\ref{sec:Mod}, we introduce our Floquet model from bottom up by stacking one-dimensional (1D) periodically quenched Su-Schrieffer-Heeger (PQSSH) chains along a second dimension and applying a $\pi$ magnetic flux to each plaquette of the resulting 2D square lattice.
-In Sec.~\ref{sec:Res}, we theoretically show that our introduced 2D $\pi$-flux PQSSH model possesses rich Floquet M\"obius topological insulator phases and gapless critical points, which are featured by doubly degenerated M\"obius edge bands twisting around zero and $\pi$ quasienergies.
-They are further characterized by a pair of generalized topological winding numbers quantized at a high-symmetry quasimomentum due to an emergent chiral symmetry.
+In Sec.~\ref{sec:Mod}, we introduce our model from bottom up by stacking one-dimensional (1D) periodically quenched Su-Schrieffer-Heeger (PQSSH) chains along a second dimension and applying a $\pi$ magnetic flux to each plaquette of the resulting 2D lattice.
+In Sec.~\ref{sec:Res}, we show that our introduced 2D $\pi$-flux PQSSH model possesses rich Floquet M\"obius topological insulator phases and gapless critical points, which are featured by doubly degenerated M\"obius edge bands twisting around zero and $\pi$ quasienergies.
+They are further characterized by a pair of generalized topological winding numbers quantized at a high-symmetry momentum due to an emergent chiral symmetry.
 The correspondence between these winding numbers and the numbers of Floquet M\"obius edge bands is also established in both gapped and gapless phases.
-These findings are then demonstrated numerically by investigating the quasienergy spectrum, entanglement spectrum, and periodic-doubling dynamics of M\"obius edge states in our systems.
+These findings are then demonstrated numerically by investigating the quasienergy spectrum, entanglement spectrum, and periodic-doubling dynamics of M\"obius edge states.
 Finally, we summarize our results, discuss the experimental feasibility of our model and the potential applications of Floquet M\"obius topological states in Sec.~\ref{sec:Sum}.
-A brief recap of the static Su-Schrieffer-Heeger (SSH) chain \cite{SSH}, with a focus on its topological properties, is given in Appendix \ref{sec:SSH} for completeness.
+A brief recap of the static Su-Schrieffer-Heeger (SSH) chain \cite{SSH} is given in Appendix \ref{sec:SSH}.
+Further details about the theoretical derivation and experimental proposal are given in Appendices \ref{sec:symmetry} and \ref{sec:exp}.

+To avoid possible confusion in terminology, we use the term \textit{bulk-gapless} for a Floquet system to refer to the case in which the bulk Floquet bands in quasienergy regions $E\in[-\pi,0]$ and $E\in[0,\pi]$ are touched at least at one point in the first Brillouin zone, so that there is no quasienergy gap between any pair of spectrally adjacent bulk states. \textit{Topologically protected edge states} correspond to edge-localized (Floquet) states that are characterized by nonzero topological invariants and protected by relevant symmetries of the underlying model.